Youtube WhatsApp Call Now LinkedIn Email

 The business activity and approval type

-Readiness of your supporting documents
+The readiness and completeness of your supporting documents

 Any additional sector-specific licensing requirements

-At Fahdan Business Solutions, we closely track your application, provide progress updates, and ensure your CR is issued without unnecessary delays.
+At Fahdan Business Solutions, we closely track your application, provide regular progress updates, and ensure your CR is issued without unnecessary delays.

 Common Mistakes to Avoid When Applying for a CR

-Missing required tenancy or address documentation.
+Missing required tenancy agreements or commercial address documentation.

 Forgetting annual CR renewal deadlines.